 In the time we have been a school, we went from horse carriages to electric cars, from Five and Dime stores to Amazon Prime, and from VCR players to streaming Netflix.
 We went from a population of ~153,000+ in the territory (per the 1890 Census) to 2.1 million people in the officially recognized state of New Mexico, and from a world of 50 independent countries to a world of close to 200.

-Through these years of rapid growth, progress, and expansion, Menaul School has been a steady presence, a staple in the community, a center for education in times of conflict and peace, of chaos and calm.
+Through these years of rapid growth, progress, and expansion, Menaul School has been a steady presence.
+The school is a staple in the community, a center for education in times of conflict and peace, of chaos and calm.
 Read more about our history here!

 Of course, now the campus looks very different than it did in 1896.
 The lessons and curriculum have been modified, and we use laptops and iPads now instead of chalk boards.
 The style/fashion has evolved as well (scroll through the graduating class photos in Donaldson Hall to see dress and hairstyles of various decades!).
 So how can we, in 2021, connect with that heritage, that origin back in 1896?